Pjj0417/swin-CRM/README.md

 Evaluation:  1 unseen subject
 ```

-This protocol evaluates the generalization capability of the learned representations across different drivers.
+This protocol is used to evaluate the generalization capability of the learned representations across different train drivers.

 The main evaluation metrics include: